mbdevpl/VaDoR/README.md

 Program accepts two input formats: XML and txt.
 Format details are described in the documentation.

 This software depends on Qt.
-It works with Qt 4.8, 5.5, 5.7 and most probably with many other Qt versions.
-It works on Ubuntu 14.04, Ubuntu 16.04, Windows 7 and maybe other systems too.
+It works with Qt 4.8, 5.5, 5.6, 5.7 and most probably with many other Qt versions.
+It works on Ubuntu 12.04, Ubuntu 14.04, Ubuntu 16.04, Windows 7 and probably some other systems too.

 Program uses as much memory as available, so it might need several Gigabytes of RAM for large problems.
 For example it analysed around 15000000 states (possible domino pieces configurations)